-Ability to react rapidly to changing ground conditions and adjust methodology whilst still providing the client with a cost and time effective solution.
+A project with rapidly changing ground conditions whilst still providing our client with a cost and time effective solution and an overall installation of over 11,500 linear metres of rigid inclusions.

 Port of Brisbane Pty Ltd (PBPL) is responsible, through a Road Franchise Agreement with the Department of Main Roads (TMR), for the maintenance and upgrade of Port Drive at the Port of Brisbane.
 Part of this upgrade requires the construction of a new overpass to the existing Kite Street roundabout.